hieuk09/dummy_geocoder/README.md

 gem install dummy_geocoder
 ```

-or put it in `group :test` of your gemfile
+or put it in `group :test` of your gemfile.

 ```ruby
 group :test
   gem 'dummy_dropbox'
 end
 ```

+After that, you can use geocoder gem normally without worry that it will make
+calls to Geocoding API :)

 Credit
 ==